top of page

 • Cryptocurrency Guru or Tech Visionary

-• Inherited Wealth Heir or Heiress (Old Money)
+• Inherited Wealth Heir (Old Money)

 • Disinherited Sibling or Estranged Trust Fund Baby